mozilla-services/autograph/signer/xpi/README.rst

 * adds the generated manifest, signature, and detached signature files to the XPI `META-INF/`
 * repacks and returns the ZIP/XPI

-The `/sign/data` endpoint only generates the end entity cert and signs the signature file.

-When the options `cose_algorithms` is not provided or does not include a valid supported COSE algorithm name, the `input` field must contain the base64 encoding of a `mozilla.sf` signature file and returns the PKCS7 detached signature `mozilla.rsa` in the response `signature` field.
+The `/sign/data` endpoint generates the end entity cert and signs the signature file.
+The `input` field must contain the base64 encoding of a `mozilla.sf` signature file and returns the PKCS7 detached signature `mozilla.rsa` in the response `signature` field.
+The caller is then responsible for repacking the ZIP.

-When the options `cose_algorithms` is provided and includes one or more valid supported COSE algorithm names, the `input` field must contain the base64 encoding of a `cose.manifest` manifest file and returns the COSE detached signature `cose.sig` in the response `signature` field.

-In both cases, the caller is then responsible for repacking the ZIP.

 .. _`COSE Algorithms`: https://www.iana.org/assignments/cose/cose.xhtml#table-header-algorithm-parameters
 .. _`Extension Signing Algorithm`: https://wiki.mozilla.org/Add-ons/Extension_Signing#Algorithm